mhebrado20/404-Team28-GroupRepo/Matthew/README.txt

 4) Run DemoSingleClassification.py to test the incoming test file from the landline against the classification model of the whitelisted/blacklisted voices

-5) The highest classification value is returned and sent to the database and then to the device connected to the handset and the LEDs will glow green if there was a match on the whitelist
+5) The highest classification value is returned and sent to the database using Upload_Data.py and then to the device connected to the handset and the LEDs will glow green if there was a match on the whitelist